wp-plugins/rustolat/readme.txt

 == Description ==

 **This plugin is available for reference only.
 Its functionality has been replaced and extended by [Cyr-To-Lat](http://wordpress.org/extend/plugins/cyr2lat/).**

+**The original author of this plugin is Anton Skorobogatov, who left us in 2007.
+I decided to make it available through the Plugin Browser/Installer and to take care of it as best as I could.
+I take no credit for its creation.**

 Converts Cyrillic characters in post slugs to Latin characters.
 Very useful for Russian-speaking users of WordPress.
 You can use this plugin for creating human-readable links.